Foods to Avoid Vacuum Sealing

 Additional Information

-The list of foods we have gone through today is minuscule compared to the foods that could benefit from this legendary packaging strategy.
 Keeping food fresh for longer is just the beginning of the advantages of vacuum sealing.
 So make sure to check out our video to see how each vacuum sealer style differs in effectiveness to prevent freezer burn!

 If you have further questions about vacuum packaging, please do not hesitate to call or email us anytime!
 We look forward to hearing from you.